Parallel Mapping

 Filtering

-Nearest - Nearest neighbor filtering.
-Use nearest-neigbour sampling, to disable blending between pixels when scaling.
+Nearest: Nearest neighbour filtering.
+Use nearest-neighbour sampling, to disable blending between pixels when scaling.
 Can be used to create pixellated looks, or to ensure hard edges on certain types of content.

 Resolution